knative/serving/docs/resources-overview.md

 ## Components

 There are four primary components to the Knative Serving system.
-The first is a controller which is responsible for updating the state of the cluster based on user input.
-The second is the webhook component which handles validation of the objects and actions performed.
-The third is an activator component which brings back scaled-to-zero pods and forwards requests.
-The fourth is the autoscaler which scales pods are requests come in.
+The first is the _Controller_ which is responsible for updating the state of the cluster based on user input.
+The second is the _Webhook_ component which handles validation of the objects and actions performed.
+The third is an _Activator_ component which brings back scaled-to-zero pods and forwards requests.
+The fourth is the _Autoscaler_ which scales pods are requests come in.

 The controller processes a series of state changes in order to move the system